Inheritance tax - notification of inheritance to the tax office

 1. Do I also have to report legacies, the compulsory portion or other acquisitions in connection with the inheritance?

-Yes, all "acquisitions by reason of death" must be reported.
+Yes, they are all „Acquisitions by reason of death“ to be displayed.
 This includes in particular

 • acquisition as a testamentary heir or on the basis of an inheritance contract,